jonathandmoore/gbm_evo/README.md

 **parse_haplo_data.R** load up SNP data, create a haplogroups file for each gene, correlate gbM and teM retained eQTL and write out matrices of p-values etc.

 **correl_genes_total_mcg.R** correlate mCG by gene with genome-wide mean mCG.

+**classify_genes_methylation_status.R** uses the segmentation and CG site methylation state in each accession to classify each gene's methylation status in each accession as UM, gbM, teM, or both, or indeterminate.
+A variety of sensitivity thresholds are implemented.